Superconformal algebras and holomorphic field theories

-In~\S\ref{sec: xtns}, we introduce the central extensions mentioned above, which first play a role upon quantization of the theory. \S\ref{sec: defsym} then goes on to consider further deformations of the enhanced symmetry algebra as a factorization algebra, which play a role in other twists of the theory.
+In~\S\ref{sec: fact}, we introduce factorization algebras associated to the various symmetry algebras and theories. \S\ref{sec: defsym} then goes on to consider further deformations of the enhanced symmetry algebra as a factorization algebra, which play a role in other twists of the theory.
 We consider, in particular, the deformation of the centrally extended higher Kac--Moody and Virasoro factorization algebras by a Maurer--Cartan element arising from a special supersymmetry in the global superconformal algebra, making connection with the work of Beem and collaborators~\cite{BeemEtAl}.
 For us, this deformation appears as a simple odd vector field implementing the Koszul resolution of a subspace $\C\subset\C^2$.
-The main results of Section \ref{sec: defsym} can be summarized as follows.
+The main results of \S\ref{sec: defsym} can be summarized as follows.